-36 The EEG adopted the policy innovation of guaranteed long term contracts that California regulators had households who installed PV in the next ten years showed the world that consumer demand for PV energy services was strong (Shimamoto 2014).
-The Japanese subsidy was far less generous than the subsequent German program and surveys of adopters indicate that environmental values were a stronger driver than economics (Kimura and Suzuki 2006).
-Corporate actors, in the form of Japanese electronic conglomerates, became the world's largest PV producers using experience incorporating PV's unique attributes, scale and mobility, into consumer products, like watches, calculators, and electronic toys
+The EEG adopted the policy innovation of guaranteed long-term contracts that California regulators had designed to provide grid access to small energy producers in the 1980s (CPUC 1983; Hirsch 1999).
+It also adopted the Japanese innovations of a declining subsidy and the first national rooftop solar programme in 1995 (Kimura and Suzuki 2006).
+The adoption behaviour of the 200,000 Japanese households who installed PV in the next ten years showed the world that consumer demand for PV energy services was strong (Shimamoto 2014).
+The Japanese subsidy was far less generous than the subsequent German programme and surveys of adopters indicate that environmental values were a stronger driver than economics (Kimura and Suzuki 2006).
+Corporate actors, in the form of Japanese electronic conglomerates, became the world's largest PV producers, using experience incorporating PV's unique attributes, scale and mobility into consumer products like watches, calculators, and electronic toys (Honda 2008).